 Nursing Admissions Point Scale

-Applicants must complete an application for each admission cycle of which they are interested in applying (completed at the Pre-Admission Conference).
+Applicants must complete an application for each admission cycle of which they are interested in applying.
+Contact the Nursing Administrative Assistant for an application packet.

 Applicants must submit the following documents to the college admissions office:

-3. “Official” transcript of all post-high school education
+3. “Official” transcripts of all post-high school education.

 75 |